spiffe/helm-charts-hardened/charts/spire/README.md

 We only support upgrading one major version at a time.
 Version skipping isn't supported.

+### 0.18.X

+- The spire-agent daemonset gained a new label.
+For those disabling the upgrade hooks, you need to delete the spire-agent daemonset before issuing the helm upgrade.

 ### 0.17.X

 - If you set spire-server.replicaCount > 1, update it to 1 before upgrading and after upgrade you can set it back to its previous value.